Bahija Khalil Ismail: Biography

+Museum directorship

 She became the director of the Iraqi Museum in 1983.
 She was first woman director and she held that role until 1989.
-Her position is a matter of pride in Iraq where her appointment together with many others is seen as a first for Iraq in the Arab world.
+Her position was a matter of pride in Iraq where her appointment was seen as a first in the Arab world.

+Academic career

 She and Nicolas Postgate published "Texts in the Iraq Museum: Texts from Niniveh" in 1994.

 She published Eine zweisprachige Hymne aus dem Haus des Beschwörungspriesters in 1998 in German.
 This concerns a hymn that is in two different languages.